 HIGH PERFORMANCE.
 Ever-higher levels of overall organizational and individual performance, including quality, productivity, innovation rate, and cycle time.
-High performance results in improved service and value for patients, other customers, and other stakeholders.
+High performance results in improved service and value for customers and other stakeholders.

 Approaches to high performance vary in their form, their function, and the incentive systems used.
 High performance stems from and enhances workforce engagement.
-It involves cooperation between the administration/management and the workforce, which may involve workforce bargaining units; cooperation among work units, often involving teams; empowerment of your people, including personal accountability; and workforce input into planning.
-It may involve learning and building individual and organizational skills; learning from other organizations; creating flexible job design and work assignments; maintaining a flattened organizational structure, where decision making is decentralized and decisions are made closest to patients and other customers (the front line); and effectively using performance measures, including comparisons.
+It involves cooperation between the management and the workforce, which may involve workforce bargaining units; cooperation among work units, often involving teams; empowerment of your people, including personal accountability; and workforce input into planning.
+It may involve learning and building individual and organizational skills; learning from other organizations; creating flexible job design and work assignments; maintaining a flattened organizational structure, where decision making is decentralized and decisions are made closest to the front line; and effectively using performance measures, including comparisons.
 Many organizations encourage high performance with monetary and nonmonetary incentives based on factors such as organizational performance, team and individual contributions, and skill building.
 Also, approaches to high performance usually seek to align your organization's structure, core competencies, work, jobs, workforce development, and incentives.

 HOW.
 The systems and processes that your organization uses to achieve its mission requirements.
-In responding to "how" questions in Health Care Criteria categories 1-6, you should include information on approach (methods and measures), deployment, learning, and integration.
+In responding to "how" questions in Criteria categories 1-6, you should include information on approach (methods and measures), deployment, learning, and integration.

 INDICATORS.
 See MEASURES AND INDICATORS.

 INNOVATION.
-Making meaningful change to improve health care services, processes, or organizational effectiveness and create new value for stakeholders.
-Innovation involves adopting an idea, process, technology, service, or business model that is either new or new to its proposed application.
-The outcome of innovation is a discontinuous or "breakthrough" improvement in results, services, or processes.
+Making meaningful change to improve products, processes, or organizational effectiveness and create new value for stakeholders.
+Innovation involves adopting an idea, process, technology, product, or business model that is either new or new to its proposed application.
+The outcome of innovation is a discontinuous or "breakthrough" improvement in results, products, or processes.
 Innovation benefits from a supportive environment, a process for identifying strategic opportunities, and a willingness to pursue intelligent risks.

 Successful organizational innovation is a multistep process of development and knowledge sharing, a decision to implement, implementation, evaluation, and learning.
-Although innovation is often associated with health care research and technological innovation, it is applicable to all key organizational processes that can benefit from change through innovation, whether breakthrough improvement or a change in approach or outputs.
-Innovation could include fundamental changes in an organization's structure or business model to accomplish work more effectively or improve critical pathways and practice guidelines, facility design, the administration of medications, the organization of work, or alternative therapies.
+Although innovation is often associated with technological innovation, it is applicable to all key organizational processes that can benefit from change through innovation, whether breakthrough improvement or a change in approach or outputs.
+Innovation could include fundamental changes in an organization's structure or business model to accomplish work more effectively.